sarahamer13/reading-notes/Class6.md

 - JS is known as the scripting language for Web pages such as Chrome, Internet Explorer, or Safari

-- JS is used in non-broswer environment such as Adobe Acrobat and Node JS
+- JS is used in non-browser environment such as Adobe Acrobat and Node JS

 ## **JavaScript Variables** ##